-- 66) Scarcity exists because - A) there is a disruption in the distribution of goods caused by bad weather. - B) there is a shortage of goods caused by war. - C) there are not enough resources available to produce all the goods that people want. - D) there is a shortage of qualified workers throughout the world.
+- 66) Scarcity exists because - A) there is a temporary disruption in the market supply. - B) there is a shortage of goods caused by a natural disaster. - C) there are not enough resources available to produce all the goods that people want. - D) there is a shortage of labor throughout the world.